hornc/nanogenmo2023-webwork/PlotCombinations.md

 ### Graph
 ![Case IV plot](networks/case-IV.svg)
 ### Prompt
  Bob interacts with Clarise.
-Alice interacts with Clarise.
-Alice interacts with Bob.
+As a result of their previous interaction, Clarise interacts with Alice.
+As a result of their previous interactions, Alice and Bob interact.
 ### Chat GPT 3.5 response
 ## Case-V
 ### Graph
 ![Case V plot](networks/case-V.svg)
 ### Prompt
  Bob interacts with Dylan.
 Alice interacts with Clarise.
-Bob interacts with Fleur.
-Alice interacts with Ernest.
-Bob interacts with Alice.
+As a result of their previous interaction, Bob interacts with Fleur.
+As a result of their previous interaction, Alice interacts with Ernest.
+As a result of their previous interactions, Bob and Alice interact.
 ### Chat GPT 3.5 response
 ## Case-VI
 ### Graph
 ![Case VI plot](networks/case-VI.svg)
 ### Prompt
  Fleur interacts with Dylan.
 Ernest interacts with Clarise.
-Dylan interacts with Bob.
-Clarise interacts with Alice.
-Bob interacts with Alice.
+As a result of their previous interaction, Dylan interacts with Bob.
+As a result of their previous interaction, Clarise interacts with Alice.
+As a result of their previous interactions, Bob and Alice interact.
 ### Chat GPT 3.5 response
 ## Case-VII
 ### Graph
 ![Case VII plot](networks/case-VII.svg)
 ### Prompt
  Bob interacts with Clarise.
 Dylan interacts with Ernest.
-Alice interacts with Dylan.
-Alice interacts with Bob.
+As a result of their previous interaction, Dylan interacts with Alice.
+As a result of their previous interactions, Alice and Bob interact.
 ### Chat GPT 3.5 response
 ## Case-VIII
 ### Graph